ArunKochukadavil/JsonParsingFromHEREAPI/README.md

 There are some packages you need to install before using this project for any purpose:
 From NuGet Package Manager install : Newtonsoft.Json

+Save your app_id and app_code in a text file and save it in a text file name location.txt which is in directory bin/Debug/location.txt